Nonlinear Network Autoregression: Introduction

-As pointed out in \cite{zhu2017}, discrete response variables are widely encountered in applications and are strongly related to network data.
-For example, different data of interest in the social network analysis have integer-valued nature, e.g. number of characters contained in posts of single users, number of clicks on banners, number of posts shared, etc. In order to fill this gap, \cite{armillotta_fokianos_2021} specified a linear and a log-linear Poisson network autoregression model (PNAR) for count Poisson data, under the assumption of $\alpha$-mixing \citep{rosen1956}, \citep{douk1994} innovations.
-This model generalizes the NAR model, as it is specified in the context of Generalized Linear Models (GLM) \citep{McCullaghandNelder(1989)}; the observations are in fact marginally Poisson distributed, conditionally to their past history.
-The joint dependence among different variables is imposed by employing a flexible copula construction, as introduced by \cite{fok2020}. \cite{armillotta_fokianos_2021} have further established the two related types of asymptotic inference (a)-(b) discussed above, in the context of quasi maximum likelihood inference, see \cite{hey1997}, among others; the working quasi-likelihood employed is the joint independence likelihood with marginal Poisson distribution mass.
-For an application to epidemics of a similar model, but from a Bayesian point of view, see \cite{bracher_2020endemic}.
+The NAR model has been the focus of recent research e.g. logistic network models \cite{zhou2017dynamic}, network quantile model \cite{zhu2019}, grouped least squares estimation \cite{zhu2020}, network GARCH models \cite{zhou2020}, and applications \cite{armillotta2023unveiling}.
+In addition, \cite{Knightetal(2020)} consider the Generalized NAR model, for the continuous case, which incorporates the effect of several layers of connections between nodes of the network.
+This study is accompanied by appropriate \texttt{R} software.
+As pointed out by \cite{zhu2017}, discrete response variables are frequently encountered in applications and are strongly related to network data.
+For example, in the social network analysis data are counts, e.g. number of characters contained in posts of single users, number of posts shared, etc. Models for count time series have been studied by \cite{armillotta_fokianos_2021} who introduced linear and log-linear Poisson network autoregression models (PNAR).
+Such extensions show that the NAR model is a member of the broad class of Generalized Linear Models (GLM) \cite{McCullaghandNelder(1989)}; for the count case, the observations are in fact marginally Poisson distributed, conditionally to their past history.
+The joint dependence is imposed by employing a copula construction, as introduced by \cite{fok2020} and is outlined in the Supplement \ref{Supp:copula-Poisson}.
+In addition, \cite{armillotta_fokianos_2021} have studied thoroughly the two related types of asymptotic inference (a)-(b) discussed above, in the context of quasi maximum likelihood inference (QMLE) \citep{hey1997}.